the-turing-way/the-turing-way/CONTRIBUTING.md

 The style guide helps you write in a consistent, readable and accessible way, so please follow it.

 You can improve the style guide like any other part of the book: just [open a new issue](https://github.com/the-turing-way/the-turing-way/issues/new/choose).

-## Representing _The Turing Way_

-We would LOVE people to give talks about the project or represent _The Turing Way_ in other ways!
-We have created a [promotion pack](https://github.com/the-turing-way/the-turing-way/tree/main/communications/promotion-pack) for you to reuse.
-You will find useful details about the project, a list of frequently asked questions, slide decks, and contact details.

-If you would like to represent the project in your network, please open an issue and ping @aleesteele, @malvikasharan and @KirstieJane so that they can do their best to support you.

-We would appreciate if you could share a short abstract and your presentation by adding them to the [conferences folder](/conferences) and some info in the [conferences README.md](/conferences/README.md).

 ## Recognising Contributions